ukmusarra/cv/readme.md

 #### 2.1B EUR High Speed Railway Tunnels - Napoli to Bari

-Technical support on the Value Engineering and Finite Difference Method (FDM) analysis using FLAC for the crossing tunnels in High Speed Railway TAV (Treno Alta Velocita) between Napoli and Bari, project with total extension of approximately 18.7 kilometres.
+Technical support on the Value Engineering and Finite Difference Method (FDM) analysis using FLAC for the crossing tunnels in High Speed Railway between Napoli and Bari, project with total extension of approximately 18.7 kilometres.

-Post-Master specialization in Tunnel Engineering at Politecnico di Milano along with Design Engineer for Italian top industry leader Rocksoil.
+Post-Master specialization in Tunnel Engineering at Politecnico di Milano along with Design Engineer for Italian industry leader Rocksoil.

 Design Manager (onsite)
 -----------------------